aimms/documentation/cloud/rest-api.rst

 Please note that the maximum expiration date for any API key is 1 Year.

-An API user also needs to fulfill some other requirements togather with having a valid API key and scope
+An API user also needs to fulfill some other requirements together with having a valid API key and scope

 .. csv-table::
    :header: "API Service", "Requirements"